jiaeyan/Machine-Learning-Plate/hidden_markov_model/hmm.md

 ##### 1. Naive approach
 $O$: the observed sequence
 $S$: one possible hidden state sequence
+So we get the joint probability of them:
 $$P(O, S) = P(O|S)P(S) = \prod_{i=1}^TP(o_i|s_i) \times \prod_{i=1}^TP(s_i|s_{i-1})\times \pi_{s_0}$$
 Now we can compute the probability of the observed sequence $O$ with all possible hidden state sequences by marginal probability:
 $$\begin{aligned}